aimundo/aimundo/README.md

 ### ¡Hola! 👋

-My name is Ariel Mundo, I am a postdoc in the Nasri Lab at Université de Montreal.
-I like to create good stories through data, and I am particularly interested in studying how biological processes change over time. #Rstats
+My name is Ariel Mundo, I am a postdoc in the NG Lab at CRCHUM (Centre de recherche du centre hospitalier de l'Université de Montréal), where I work with clinical big data to gain insight on biological differences that have been neglected in certain populations.  #Rstats